RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm-quick-setup.md

 regards-master   : ok=23 changed=8 unreachable=0 failed=0 skipped=1 rescued=0 ignored=0
 regards-slave-1  : ok=23 changed=8 unreachable=0 failed=0 skipped=1 rescued=0 ignored=0
 ```

+> Seeing red lines is normal, as some tasks produce error that can safely ignored if they do not block the playbook execution.
+What really matters is `failed=0` in the recap.
+{: .tip .info}

 Congratulations, your REGARDS installation is over.
 System is starting and will be up soon.
 You can access web interfaces at :
  - Instance administration : http://\<master_node_host_name\>